pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 TODO fix links
 - Check out the [hackernews discussion of this article](https://news.ycombinator.com/item?id=39745993)
 - Shared/Like my [announcement tweet](https://twitter.com/rxdbjs/status/1769507055298064818)
+- Reproduce the benchmarks at the [github repo](https://github.com/pubkey/localstorage-indexeddb-cookies-opfs-sqlite-wasm)

 - Learn how to use RxDB with the [RxDB Quickstart](../quickstart.md)
 - Check out the [RxDB github repo](https://github.com/pubkey/rxdb) and leave a star ⭐